What Happens To Olympians That Test Positive For COVID?

 After a year-long, pandemic-induced delay, the Tokyo Olympics are here — and so are a growing number of positive COVID-19 cases.
-According to the Olympic organizing committee on Monday, an additional 16 people have tested positive for COVID, including three athletes, eight "Games-related personnel," one Olympic Games employee, and four contractors.
-The recent wave of positive tests has brought the current total number of positive Olympic COVID-19 tests to 148.
+According to the Olympic organising committee on Monday, an additional 16 people have tested positive for COVID, including three athletes, eight "Games-related personnel," one games employee, and four contractors.
+The recent wave of positive tests has brought the current total number of positive COVID-19 tests to 148.

 Czech Republic table tennis player Pavel Sirucek tested positive, as did Dutch skateboarder Candy Jacobs and a Chilean woman taekwondo player.
 Ryu Seung-ming, an International Olympic Committee (IOC) member and former athlete from South Korea, tested positive despite being fully vaccinated, according to a report from Axios.